andreihar/api_documentation/docs/source/reference.rst

       Converts an input to an output file that can be used for map applications.

-      :param input: Optional diameter around the track path where the point can be located. .
+      :param input: data that will be saved in a map file.
+Can be any of the GeoPro data structures.
       :type input: Point, Polygon, Track
-      :param output_file: Optional diameter value around the track path where the point can be located.
-Specified in degrees just like latitude and longitude.
+      :param output_file: file to where the data will be saved.
+Can be defined as a string with a path to the file, or as a variable with an opened file.
       :type output_file: string, TextIOWrapper

       >>> points = [